What is an Assistance or Emotional Support Animal?

 What is contained in an ESA letter?

-Your ESA letter will be produced on the professional letterhead of the LMHP signing it and include his or her name, license number and contact information.
+Your ESA letter will be produced on the professional letterhead of the LMHP or doctor signing it and include his or her name, license number and contact information.
 Within the body of the letter will be all the necessary information required for an ESA letter to be legal and legitimate, including a statement that you have a qualifying diagnosis and that an ESA would be helpful in alleviating at least some of the symptoms of that diagnosis.
 The letter will not state the name or nature of your diagnosis other than that it is a qualifying mental health diagnosis for an ESA.
 The letter will not identify your ESA, which is why airport personnel still have the authority to examine your ESA and make sure he or she meets all the other necessary qualifications for air travel.

 Is any other paperwork besides an ESA letter required for air travel?